 So what’s the upshot of Snapshot?
 How much money can you save?

-That initial signup discount goes away once your policy comes up for renewal, to be replaced by a discount based on your driving habits.
-The maximum discount is around 30 percent, and Progressive says the average driver saves $130.
-But!
-If you live in a state that permits insurance companies to penalize you for bad driving, your rates may go up.
+But if you live in a state that permits insurance companies to penalize you for bad driving, your rates may go up.
 About 2 out of 10 drivers see an increase after participating in Snapshot.

 Progressive Snapshot vs. Other Usage-Based Insurance Programs

 How does Progressive Snapshot compare to other companies’ programs?